-Deck features a very minimalistic design, and has a classic look.
+The deck features a very minimalistic design and has a classic look.
 Without peeking under the deck, I don’t think that you would know this is an electric skateboard.
-It is made out of 7ply maple wood, and offers a max weight load of about 110 lbs.
-Board has a single 350W hub motor which is capable or reaching up to 12 mph.
-That’s the top speed if you put the deck in the so called “high-speed mode”.
+It is made out of 7ply maple wood and offers a max weight load of about 110 lbs.
+Board has a single 350W hub motor that is capable of reaching up to 12 mph.
+That’s the top speed if you put the deck in the so-called “high-speed mode”.
 There is also a “slow” mode which cuts the top speed in half, to about 6 mph.
-Top speed can be adjusted with the wireless remote.
+The top speed can be adjusted with the wireless remote.
 Next to basics like accelerate, brake, it’s also possible to use the remote to change direction and put the board in reverse.

 I talked about battery sizes of the two different versions of Catwalk but I never mentioned what kind of mileage you can expect on a single charge.
 Well, the 4400 mAh battery gives it around 12 miles of range on a single charge, which is rather impressive for a $200 board.